Woody (Toy Story): Toy Story 3 (2010)

-Toy Story 4
+Toy Story 4 (2019)

 By the events of Toy Story 3, Woody is struggling to adapt to life with Bonnie, as he is no longer the leader of the group (Dolly is the leader of Bonnie's toys); furthermore, Bonnie has lost interest in him.
 Later, Bonnie creates a new toy, Forky, who believes himself to be trash because his body consists primarily of a disposable spork.
 Woody tries repeatedly to keep Forky from throwing himself away.
 In one instance, the two become separated from Bonnie and the other toys while on vacation.
 While trying to reunite with Bonnie, Woody teaches Forky the joys and responsibilities of being a toy.
 Woody later encounters Bo Peep, who has lived on her own for years without an owner, after being sold by Andy's mother nine years earlier.

 Woody and Bo later team up to rescue Forky from a doll named Gabby Gabby, who wants Woody's voice box in return for Forky's release.
 Bo and Woody get into an argument after their rescue plan fails, with Woody telling Bo that loyalty is something a lost toy would not understand.
 He then agrees to give up his voice box after realizing Gabby Gabby had lived life as an unwanted toy due to her own defective voice box.
 After Buzz assures Woody that Bonnie will be okay without him, Woody and Bo reconcile and decide to stay together.
-Saying goodbye to their friends, Woody and Bo go on to help lost toys find new Homes.
+Saying goodbye to their friends, Woody and Bo go on to help lost toys find new homes.

+Toy Story 5 (2026)

+Woody was confirmed to be appearing in the upcoming film Toy Story 5 in an image revealed at Disney's D23 Expo.

-Other films
+Other appearances

 Woody appears in the animated mock outtakes of A Bug's Life as the clapperboard holder.
 He also appears in the Andy's room sequence of Buzz Lightyear of Star Command: The Adventure Begins where he is voiced by Jim Hanks.
 Later, he appears in the end credit epilogue of Pixar's 2006 movie Cars as a toy station wagon voiced by Tom Hanks.
-He also appears in the Toy Story Toons shorts Hawaiian Vacation, Small Fry, and Partysaurus Rex, which were released from 2011 to 2012.
+He also appears in the three Toy Story Toons shorts Hawaiian Vacation, Small Fry, and Partysaurus Rex, which were released from 2011 to 2012.
 He is also featured in the television specials Toy Story of Terror!
 (2013) and Toy Story That Time Forgot (2014).
 Woody, voiced by Jim Hanks, appears in a show called Toy Story Treats, as well as the Disney+ short Lamp Life.